-Ten canoes and ten kayaks are available for paddling trips in Muscatine County.
+Ten canoes and fifteen kayaks are available for paddling trips in Muscatine County.

 The canoes are available for shuttled float trips on the Cedar River in Muscatine County.
 A minimum of three canoes must be going for the shuttled trips.
 The kayaks can be rented for trips anywhere in the area.